 At the same time, you can head to ‘Pub with Cold Beer’.
 Apparently, it got the name after some tourists got sick drinking beer with ice on a hot day (the water is not drinkable in Vietnam), so a fabled local one day bought a fridge!
 Thus, the Pub With Cold Beer was a must-visit for any tourists who fancied a drink.

 Easy Tiger is a great hostel in the heart of Phong Na – and you can take advantage of it even if you don’t stay there.
 For people staying, it had a jungle theme and pool and loads of food options on sight.
 But best of all, every morning at around 09:15 they do a talk about everything there is to do in Phong Na – and everyone is welcome!
 They encourage backpackers to share costs together, which made it easy for me as a solo.
-They will tell you all the activities, how to get to them, and provide maps along with the best places to hire scooters or bicycles.
+They will tell you all the activities, how to get to them and the staff provide maps along with the best places to hire scooters or bicycles.